-I am a self-taught GIS Developer
+I am a self-taught full-stack GIS Developer

 I am the founder of TucsonPathways.org

 - a bicycle advocacy organization, centered on data-analytics of city

 infrastructure.
-Our Pathways web-app calculates and visualizes
+The Pathways web-app calculates and visualizes

 alternative bike-commutes optimized for safer, quieter, more scenic

 I graduated with distinction

 in Applied Mathematics & Environmental Hydrology from the University

 throughout to pay my way through college.

-I am a self-learner in a wide
+I am a self-educated in numerous

-with several others supplementary
+with several others smaller supplementary programs.

 the United States Geological Survey for my work in using GIS methods

 acknowledged in a publication by the World Resources Institute for my

-GIS contributions to the Forest
+GIS contributions to the Forest Conservation Natural Infrastructure

 Through years past I've worked as a

-bike mechanic, warehouse laborer, bartender, GIS analyst,
+bike mechanic, warehouse laborer, bartender, hydrological technican,

-hydrological technican,

-waste collector, research analyst,
+waste collector, research analyst, community-farm laborer,